kj4ezj/echo-eval/README.md

 echo "$ $DOCKER_RUN"
 eval "$DOCKER_RUN"
 ```
 This is a pain to type for all the major commands a script is doing, and makes the source file thrice as long.

+## Usage
 This library performs the `echo`/`eval` against any string(s) passed to `ee`.
 For example, the output of...
 ```bash
 ee jq --version
 ```